dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 }
 ```

+*Note that this is a pragmatic design choice.
+It would be possible to allow classes like `B` to exist, if it turns out to ease the migration of existing code to use sound variance.*

-*On the other hand, to ease migration, it _is_ allowed to create the opposite relationship:*
+*It _is_ allowed to create the opposite relationship, which is surely helpful during migration:*

 ```dart
 class A<X> {